imoralescs/imoralescs.github.io/aws.md

 };
 ```

+* **event** - This variable is used by Lambda to pass in event data to the handler (like an HTTP request).
+* **context** - The context variable is used to pass in runtime information for the Lambda function, like how much time is remaining before the function will be terminated.
+* **callback** - By using it, you can explicitly return data to the caller (like an HTTP response).

 6. Moving to Lambda function handler and role, click on dropdown **Role** and click on **Create a custom role**.
 Create a new (IAM) Role, with `lambda_basic_execution` and click **Allow**.
 7. Then click on dropdown **Advanced settings**, we can add memory on this section, remember if you add more memory and as more memory more higher payment, so for this case we can leave as default `128`.
 Now we can click **Next**.
 8. Review all details of your Lambda and click **Create function**.